In this article we will tell you about the Vivaldi standalone version and how to

 - Click Accept and Update to finish the installation.

 To open the browser go to the destination folder > Application > vivaldi.
-To access the browser easily save a shortcut to your desktop or pin it to the task bar.
+To access the browser easily save a shortcut to your Desktop or pin it to the Start Menu or Task Bar.

 We recommend that you tick the additional dialogue box “Register standalone Vivaldi” (see above).
 This will make the standalone version appear in the Default apps list and will be added as an entry in the Registry of the operating system.